https://x.com/hinchleywschool/status/2001980510952907078

 A. Special Consideration is an adjustment to the marks or grades of a candidate who is eligible.
 The allowance for Special Consideration is from 0% (consideration given but addition of marks considered inappropriate) to 5% (reserved for exceptional circumstances).
 Parents should be aware that any adjustment is likely to be small and no feedback is ever provided.

-Candidates will only be eligible for special consideration if they have been fully prepared and covered the whole course but their performance is affected by adverse circumstances beyond their control during the examination.
-Candidates will be asked to provide appropriate evidence that may need to be provided to support a request for special consideration.
+Students will only be eligible for special consideration if they have been fully prepared and covered the whole course but their performance is affected by adverse circumstances beyond their control during the examination.
+Students will be asked to provide appropriate evidence that may need to be provided to support a request for special consideration.

 Examples of such circumstances may be illness (affecting performance on the day of the exam), accident or injury, bereavement or domestic crisis.
 The Examinations Manager must be informed immediately, so that the necessary paperwork can be completed.
 The candidate will be asked to provide evidence to support such an application.